mariooohzc/rizzume/README/README.md

 </div>

-## Timeline
+## Timeline (Development Plan)
 #### Milestone 1 - Learning the Required Technologies and showing Technical Proof of Concept :
-4th week of May: Study Python, HTML, CSS and JavaScript\
+3rd and 4th week of May: Study Python, HTML, CSS and JavaScript\
 5th week of May: Study FastAPI through tutorials and documentation.
 Code out at least one feature to have a minimal working system integrating backend and front end for the Technical Proof of Concept\
 Learn FastAPI, Python, HTML, CSS, JavaScript.
 Familiarize with Git for version control.
 Learn Docker and Github Actions for CI/CD